artist wearing black jacket with his hands clutching a pink mask which covers his face

 Bio

-Paul Insect (he/him), also known as PINS, was born in 1971 in the south east of England.
+Paul Insect (he/him) was born in 1971 in the south east of England.
 He now lives and works in London.

 Did you know?

-In 2007, Damien Hirst bought the entirety of Bullion, Insect's solo show at London’s Lazarides Gallery, before it even opened.
+In 2007 Damien Hirst bought the entirety of Insect's solo show Bullion at London's Lazarides Gallery before it even opened, kick-starting Insect's career in the fine art world.

 Exclusively on Avant Arte